• Skip to primary navigation

 Notes

-• Ginger Root: You can use a spoon to peel the ginger root.
+• Ginger Root: Fresh ginger is a must for this recipe.
+You can use a spoon to peel the ginger root.
 Then grate it on a fine cheese grater or zester.

 • Lime Juice: Use fresh limes.